 Amanda Rich, email@example.com

-“I am honored to be a part of the development of the Alliance for Citizen Directed Supports.
+“I am honored to be a part of the Alliance for Citizen Directed Supports.
 I believe that support services have the potential, not only to help people live freer and valued lives of their choosing, but also to help shape the way our communities understand diversity, interdependence, and disability for the better.
-I think this can only happen when services are delivered in a way that truly respects that people have the right and empowers people to exert meaningful choice and control in their lives and build freely given human relationships.
+I think this can only happen when services are delivered in a way that truly respects that people have the right to exert meaningful choice and control in their lives and freely build human relationships.
 What these services look like, how they can be improved and how they can be brought to scale, must be ongoing discussions of people committed to this work.
 I believe the Alliance for Citizen Directed Supports is the vehicle to move these discussions and this work forward.”

 Uly has worked as an organizer with people with intellectual and developmental disabilities for 14 years, and is one of the most senior employees of the Self-Advocacy Association in New York State a grassroots membership based organization of people with I/DD.
 She has helped start and support dozens of self-advocacy groups in community spaces, residences, programs, and institutions.
 She has taught course in self-advocacy organizing and history at schools and colleges throughout the 5-boroughs.
 She is an experienced speaker, trainer, advocate, and organizer with people with developmental disabilities, and has maintained a special focus on Spanish-speakers with developmental disabilities.
 She continues to work for SANYS and also serves on the New York State Developmental Disabilities Planning Cultural Competency Committee.
 Above all, she is a proud self-advocate and self-directs her own services.